syntereen/dorab-lib-template/README.md

 ### Using from Clojars

 The easiest way is to use clj-new and this template from Clojars.
-To create an application with just the base template, use this commandline:
+To create an application with just the base template, use this command:

 ```
-clj -A:new dorab-lib-template <myname/project-name>
+clj -A:new dorab-lib-template <myname>/<project-name>
 ```

 where you might, for example, substitute `my-github-name/my-killer-app` for the